yeashire/portfolio_project_1_/README.md

 ### Returning VisitorGoals:
 * As a Returning Visitor, I would like to find information about the training Psychotherapist has completed and their credentials.
 * As a Returning Visitor, I would like to find up-to-date price list
-* As a Returning Visitor, I would like to be able easily contact the Psychotherapist with further questions I have.
+* As a returning visitor, I wish I could easily contact the psychotherapist with more questions.

 ## Features